 Although we were already given some samplers during the event, I looked around for some additional goodies I could bring home for the kids.
-I was like wow when I saw the Brownies (P150, pictured above).
+I was like wow when I saw the Brownies (P150).
 I’m sure they’re good but I thought P150 per piece was kinda too much.

-I saw these shiny Apple Danish Tarts (P85, pictured above) but didn’t get any.
+I saw these shiny Apple Danish Tarts (P85) but didn’t get any.

-This is one of Eric Kayser’s more popular pastries, the Chocolate Croissant (P85, pictured above).
+This is one of Eric Kayser’s more popular pastries, the Chocolate Croissant (P85).
 Can I tell you a secret?
 I don’t really like croissants which is probably why I never got addicted to cronuts so I gave it a miss.

 Here are the staples: a variety of Pan de Mie (prices range from P130 to P240).
 Pan de Mie is a type of sliced packaged bread.
 The French use it as their regular sandwich bread.
 Eric Kayser’s come in loaves which you have to slice yourself.
-I figured if I wanted to roadtest Eric Kayser’s bread I had to get Plain Pan de Mie (P130, pictured above leftmost) so I could appreciate the difference from regular supermarket-variety white bread.
-The most expensive kind is Japonais Pan De Mie at P240 per loaf since it has hazelnuts and orange peel.
+I figured if I wanted to roadtest Eric Kayser’s bread I had to get Plain Pan de Mie (P130 above leftmost) so I could appreciate the difference from regular supermarket-variety white bread.
+The most expensive kind is Japonais Pan De Mie (P240) since it has hazelnuts and orange peel.

 The kids had sandwiches using Plain Pan de Mie for their baon the next day.
 My daughter said it was very soft and nice.
 I tried a piece and well yes, it is a lot different in terms of taste and texture to the mass-produced supermarket white breads.
 It does however yield half the number of slices at more than double the price.
 Good to try though and good to stock at home once in a while.

-Here are Mini Monge Baguettes at P80 a piece.
+Here are Mini Monge Baguettes (P80 per piece).
 Not a fan of tough breads, lol.

 Aside from those lining the shelves, there are more cakes and fancy pastries inside Eric Kayser’s chiller.

-I also got a Salted Caramel Eclair (P125, pictured above) because I wanted to try an eclair that’s actually made by French dudes, lol.
+I also got a Salted Caramel Eclair (P125) because I wanted to try an eclair that’s actually made by French dudes, lol.
 I liked it a lot!
 The caramel on top of the eclair is the sweet kind while the filling is the salty kind, it’s a very nice contrast of flavors all housed by the perfectly baked pastry base.